 Feng Shui Goals for Home Design

 The goal of designing a house using feng shui rules and application is to maximize the benefit of auspicious chi energy.
-Room location and other components will ensure you reap the most benefits of your feng shui home.
+Your feng shui floor plan and room placement will ensure you reap the most benefits of your feng shui home.